 The U.S. dollar is our functional and reporting currency.
-However, a significant portion of our operating expenses are incurred in New Israeli Shekels, or NIS, which is the lawful currency of the State of Israel.
+However, a significant portion of our operating expenses are incurred in New Israeli Shekels ("NIS"), which is the lawful currency of the State of Israel.
 As a result, we are exposed to the risks that the NIS may appreciate relative to the dollar, or, if the NIS instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the NIS, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
+For example, the dollar depreciated against the NIS during 2021 by a total of 3.2%.
 We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation (if any) of the NIS against the dollar.
-For example, although the dollar appreciated against the NIS in 2018 by 8.1%, the dollar depreciated against the NIS during 2019 and 2020 by 14.2%.
-If the dollar cost of our operations in Israel increase, our dollar-measured results of operations will be adversely affected.
+If the dollar cost of our operations in Israel increases, our dollar-measured results of operations will be adversely affected.

-Our business could be adversely affected by the effects of health pandemics or epidemics, including the COVID-19 pandemic.
+Our business could be adversely affected by the effects of health pandemics or epidemics, including the ongoing COVID-19 pandemic.

-The recent outbreak of the novel strain of coronavirus, SARS-CoV-2, causing COVID-19 disease, which has been declared by the World Health Organization to be a pandemic, has spread across the globe and is impacting worldwide economic activity.
-A pandemic, including COVID-19 or other public health epidemic, poses the risk that we or our employees, contractors, suppliers, customers, and other partners may be prevented from conducting certain business activities for an indefinite period of time, including due to spread of the disease within these groups or due to shutdowns that may be requested or mandated by governmental authorities.
-While it is not possible at this time to estimate the impact that COVID-19 could have on our business. the COVID-19 pandemic and mitigation measures have had and may continue to have an adverse impact on global economic conditions which could have an adverse effect on our business and financial condition, including impairing our ability to raise capital when needed.
-The continued spread of COVID-19 and the measures taken by various governments could disrupt the supply chain of material needed for our product candidates and our approved product, Jelmyto, interrupt healthcare services, delay coverage decisions from Medicare and third party payors, delay ongoing and planned clinical trials involving our product candidates and have a material adverse effect on our business, financial condition and results of operations.
+A pandemic, including the ongoing COVID-19 pandemic or other public health epidemics, poses the risk that we or our employees, contractors, suppliers, customers, and other partners may be prevented from conducting certain business activities for an indefinite period of time, including due to spread of the disease within these groups or due to shutdowns that may be requested or mandated by governmental authorities.
+While it is not possible at this time to estimate the impact that COVID-19 could have on our business, the COVID-19 pandemic and mitigation measures have had and may continue to have an adverse impact on global economic conditions which could have an adverse effect on our business and financial condition, including impairing our ability to raise capital when needed.
+The continued spread of COVID-19 and the measures taken or that may be taken by various governments could disrupt the supply chain of material needed for our product candidates and our approved product, Jelmyto, interrupt healthcare services, delay coverage decisions from Medicare and third party payors, delay ongoing and planned clinical trials involving our product candidates and have a material adverse effect on our business, financial condition and results of operations.
 In addition, we and many of our potential customers and partners worldwide have in the past and may in the future be subject to stay-at-home orders as a result of the COVID-19 pandemic.
 In addition, our ongoing commercial launch of Jelmyto and subsequent commercialization activities could be hindered by the COVID-19 pandemic, although we are currently not able to predict or quantify any such potential impact with any degree of certainty.
-However, the worldwide spread of the COVID-19 virus has resulted and may continue to result in a global slowdown of economic activity which is likely to decrease demand for a broad variety of goods and services, including potentially for Jelmyto, while also disrupting sales channels and marketing activities for an unknown period of time until the disease is contained.
+However, the worldwide spread of the COVID-19 virus has previously resulted and may in the future result in a varying degree of interruption or slowdown of economic activity, thereby impacting demand for a broad variety of goods and services, including potentially for Jelmyto, while also disrupting sales channels and marketing ac